getodk/docs/odkx-src/xlsx-converter-using.rst

   openRowInitialElementKeyToValueMap
   promptTypes

-Using ODK XLSX Converter
+Using ODK-X XLSX Converter
 =============================

 .. _xlsx-using:

-ODK Survey offers a rich set of features that can be seamlessly integrated into a custom form.
+ODK-X Survey offers a rich set of features that can be seamlessly integrated into a custom form.
 A lot of the functionality can be implemented solely within an Excel workbook.
 This guide is designed to help you take advantage of this via a guided tour of example tasks.

 .. contents:: :local: